Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Acknowledgements

 \section{Acknowledgements}

-We thank Emo Welzl and Ethan Gotlieb Wilcox for valuable discussions.
+We thank Emo Welzl, Ethan Gotlieb Wilcox, Julia Chatain and Yilmazcan Ozyurt for valuable feedback and discussions.
 Andreas Opedal acknowledges funding from the Max Planck ETH Center for Learning Systems.
 Alessandro Stolfo is supported by armasuisse Science and Technology through a CYD Doctoral Fellowship.